Did you know?

 The Blyde River Canyon is the third largest in the world and has been renamed the Motlatse River Canyon.

 The 29 000ha Blyde River Canyon Nature Reserve is carved out of nearly 2,5km of red sandstone and is one of South Africa's most remarkable geological features.
 Also known as the Motlatse Canyon, it is the third largest canyon on Earth and is situated below the confluence of the Blyde ('joy') and Treur ('sorrow') rivers.

 This Mpumalanga nature reserve stretches for 60km from just north of the little town of Graskop, up to the Abel Erasmus pass.
 You'll get stunning views of the Escarpment from legendary viewpoints such as God's Window, where on a clear day, you can see as far as Kruger Park and Mozambique.

 Other natural attractions include Bourke's Luck Potholes, where Tom Bourke, a 19th-century gold rush prospector, is said to have made his fortune.
 Water erosion over millennia has carved cylindrical sculptures from the canyon's red and yellow rocks which are interspersed with rock pools.

-Bird and animal life is abundant in the reserve.
-Spot Verreaux's eagle, the rare bald ibis which nests on the cliff ledges, and all 5 species of South African primates, including vervet and samango monkeys, chacma baboons and both species of bushbaby.
+Bird and animal life is abundant.
+Spot Verreaux's eagle, the rare bald ibis which nests on the cliff ledges, and all five species of South African primates, including vervet and samango monkeys, chacma baboons and both species of bushbaby.